BoulahiaAhmed/Retrieval-Based-chatbot-/README.md

 # Retrieval-Based-chatbot-
-In this repository you will find a python script to implement a retrieval based chatbot, using the TF-IDF approach.
+You want to implement a retrieval based chatbot? well you are in the right place, i will show you how to create it using the TF-IDF approach.